Passive Smoking Effects on Non-smoking Pregnant Women & Your Child

 - Smoking during pregnancy can lead to serious complications such as premature delivery, ectopic pregnancy and abruption of the placenta.

-- A study by the Department of Obstetrics and Gynaecology, Government Medical College and Hospital, Chandigarh concluded that “Exposure to SHS during pregnancy is associated with higher risk of having a small-for-gestation baby”.
+- A study by the Department of Obstetrics and Gynaecology, Government Medical College and Hospital, Chandigarh concluded that “Exposure to SHS during pregnancy is associated with a higher risk of having a small-for-gestation baby”.
 In simpler terms, this means that the fetus is smaller than it should be as per its gender and gestational age.

 Women who smoke are 50% more likely to suffer infertility and may take longer to conceive.
 Research has shown that ‘female smokers may require nearly twice as many in vitro fertilization (IVF) attempts as nonsmokers’.